ForuduRika2006/MoviesDetails/README.md

 # Movies Details :movie_camera:

-Simple React js website to view Movies Details using web Api with Some other features -Screen Shot from of the Home Page :
+Simple React js website to view Movies Details using web Api with Some other features , Screen Shot from of the Home Page :

 ![Capture](https://user-images.githubusercontent.com/130691762/236085656-db2b674b-9efe-418d-a12d-74bdb0971c6a.PNG)